 “In sharp contrast to the much faster growth of depressive than anxiety diagnoses, epidemiological studies indicate that rates of the actual amounts of both depression and anxiety remained relatively constant from the early 1990s through the early 2000s (Kessler et al. 2005).
 For whatever actual problems people sought mental health care, the treatment system and, in all likelihood, the patients themselves were calling them ‘depression.’
 For example, depression is the single most common topic of online searches for pharmaceutical and medical products, attracting nearly 3 million unique visitors over a three-month period in 2006 (Barber 2008, p.
 14).”

 Depression is not the only issue getting far too much attention these days.
-Identity troubles, body insecurities, sexual preferences… are all perfectly human problems that deserve to be spoken openly about, just not in a public forum, such as parasitic social media or widely read media outlets.
-This trend, in fact, seems to mark the breakdown of family structure in our society.
+Identity troubles, body insecurities, sexual preferences… are all perfectly human problems that deserve to be spoken openly about, just not in a public forum, such as parasitic social media or widely read online newspapers.
+This trend, in fact, seems to mark the breakdown of community spirit in our society.
 Whereas before, we would turn to our closest companions in times of anxiety or grief, we are now increasingly isolated and given the illusion of companionship via the Internet and anonymous stories of fellow wallowers* who, instead of making us feel any better, only grant legitimacy to our incessant complaints.

 Now, the responses I get to criticism of this sort tend to revolve around similar themes: empathy and bigotry.
 It appears I lack the former, and engage shamlessly in the latter.
-SJWs keep using these words, and I don’t think they mean what they think they mean.
+The modern social left keeps using these words, and I don’t think they mean what they think they mean.

 And now for the little personal story to illustrate how these types of articles affect the rationality of their impressionable and often young readers.
 For indeed, yours truly used to consume the rampant stupidity that is Everyday Feminism.
 And I bought into it.
 I would read about how women are constantly oppressed by little insignificant nothings that men do, I would relate to the listicles describing the horrors of street harrassment, I read statistics of sexual abuse and I felt, frankly, outraged, not to mention thoroughly victimised.